dougeby/IntuneDocs/intune/certificate-authority-add-scep-overview.md

 ms.custom: intune-azure
 ---

-# Add third-party certification authority in Intune using SCEP
+# Add partner certification authority in Intune using SCEP

 In Microsoft Intune, third-party certification authorities (CA) can be added.
 These CAs can deliver certificates to mobile devices using the Simple Certificate Enrollment Protocol (SCEP).
 This feature can issue new certificates and renew certificates on Windows, iOS, Android, and macOS devices.